 - A well-lit interior.

 Almost fully-featured.
 Although the shelves and drawers on the LG LTCS24223S don't offer a lot of adjustments, there is enough overall space that you probably won't need to worry about that anyway.
 Organizational options include two full shelves, two crispers (with a full shelf on top) and two storage bins in the fridge door that can accommodate gallon-sized jugs.
 There's a butter compartment as well, but we saw several complaints that it's too small to hold a tub of margarine, so if that's where you like to store your margarine, you probably won't be able to.
 There is also an icemaker, and the freezer has LED lights along the side that are very popular with users.
-The one thing the LTCS24223S is missing is a water dispenser, so, if that's important to you, you may want to take a look at the Kenmore 79433 (Est. $1,780).
-It's pricier (unless you can find it on sale), but its design is based upon that of the LG LTCS24223S and it has an interior water dispenser.
+The one thing the LTCS24223S is missing is a water dispenser, so, if that's important to you, you may want to take a look at the Kenmore 79433 (Est. $1,780) instead.
+It's pricier (although you can usually find it on sale for less than $1,000), but its design is based upon that of the LG LTCS24223S and it has an interior water dispenser.

 Big footprint; plenty of finish options.
 With 23.8 cubic feet of space, it's obvious that the LG LTCS24223S is one of the biggest top-freezer refrigerator models around.
 Be sure you measure your available space; it's quite possible that it may look overwhelmingly large if you have a smaller kitchen.
 It measures 33.38 inches deep by 68.5 inches high by 32.75 inches wide.
 Both experts and owners praise the LG LTCS24223S for its sleek, attractive styling; most love the pocket handles that replace the standard pull handles and give this fridge a sleek, modern look.
 This model is the stainless version, it also comes in white as the LG LTCS24223W (Est. $1,100), black as the LG LTCS24223B (Est. $1,100) and black stainless as the LG LTCS24223D (Est. $1,200).